Facility along Cambridge Street will provide exceptional care, increased capacity and strengthen ties to West End and Beacon Hill neighborhoods.

 The nuclear cardiology fellow will prepare and present a conference on the first Thursday of the month (at noon) on a topic relevant to nuclear cardiology or stress testing.
 This conference along with cardiac grand rounds and cardiac cath conference are the major teaching conferences of the section.
 Considerable teaching also occurs during the daily readout session in which the fellow is asked to give his/her interpretation of the images before the attending physicians render an opinion.

 Two attending physicians are present for every read-out session.
 All clinical, hemodynamic, EKG and imaging and available catheterization information is reviewed.
 In addition, attending physicians are active in a variety of basic and clinical research programs and welcome fellow participation in these activities.
-The American Society of Nuclear Medicine website, as well as Partners websites, feature sections from Mass General and Brigham and Women’s on teaching cases which provide an excellent opportunity for self-teaching, and of course can be reviewed with attending staff to answer questions.
+The American Society of Nuclear Medicine website, as well as Mass General Brigham websites, feature sections from Mass General and Brigham and Women’s on teaching cases which provide an excellent opportunity for self-teaching, and of course can be reviewed with attending staff to answer questions.

 Those fellows interested in Nuclear Regulatory Commission licensure and/or nuclear cardiology board certification are encouraged to discuss this with the director of the lab early in the first year.
 Licensure and certification require specific tasks and course work above and beyond what fellows receive on the general rotation.